Ungetoastet/Data-Science-Project/README.md

 Your data science project must contain the following elements:

-- A clearly stated problem definition as well as three hypotheses that you want to test.
+- A clearly stated problem definition as well as at least three hypotheses that you want to test.
 - At least one model that you have trained and evaluated.
 - At least one statistical significance test.
 - At least one visualization.